roma-glushko/roma-glushko/README.md

 I like to solve problems or hacking by creating <a href="">open source projects</a>, blog about <a href="https://www.romaglushko.com/blog/">things I learn</a> and <a href="https://www.romaglushko.com/thoughts/">thoughts I have</a>.

-Currently, I'm designing and building distributed systems at @DataRobot.
+Currently, I'm designing and building distributed systems at DataRobot.

 ## Areas of Intrest